• Students must present a current MICA ID to borrow materials.

 Display of the following notice is required by law:

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses a photocopy or reproduction for purposes in excess of "fair use", that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if in its judgment, fulfillment of the order would involve violation of copyright law.

 Video and digital materials should not be reproduced for any reason and should not be used at any event where an admission fee is charged.

 Ordering Digital Images

-If you need digital images for a class presentation that are not available on the MRC website or on ARTstor, you may request them through the MRC.
+If you need digital images for a class presentation that are not available through the catalog or on ARTstor, you may request them.
 Please allow at least two weeks for processing and longer for larger orders.
-The MRC only processes materials needed for classroom use.
+The library only processes materials needed for classroom use.
 Please provide all source materials for the images that you require.
-Please contact our Digital Specialist, Art Soontornsaratool with any questions.
+Please contact our Media Coordinator, Art Soontornsaratool with any questions.